MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ![Personalize action bar](media/personalize-action-bar.png "Personalize action bar")

 Personalization lets you decide which actions to show on the action bar and where to show them.
 You can show, hide, or move individual actions or action groups.
 Personalizing the action bar is done basically the same way as with other elements of the workspace.
-However, exactly what you can do with an action or group depends on where the action is located in the action bar.
+However, exactly what you can do with an action or group depends on where the action or group is located in the action bar.
 The best way to find out is to just try things out and let the screen guide you.
 The following sections will explain some of the nuances of personalizing the action bar.

 ### Action bar overview